Nines (rapper)

-Early life
+Personal life

-Hailing from Harlesden.
-He grew up in Church End Estate in North-West London.
+Hailing from Harlesden, he grew up on Church End Estate in North-West London to Jamaican parents.
 His older siblings are Tyrone and Wayne Freckleton.
-In April 2008, Nines' brother, Wayne Freckleton (also known as Brandszino usually shortened to Brands or Zino), was gunned down and murdered in an alleged gangland attack.
+In April 2008, Nines' brother Wayne was killed by gunfire in an alleged gangland attack.

+In 2011, Nines hosted a charity event where he bought a variety of expensive clothing from JD Sports and handed the items to children that were invited to the event.
+On Christmas Day, he performed a similar charitable act, when he filled a vehicle full of Christmas turkeys and handed the birds to the public nearby the truck for free.

+Nines and fellow rapper Morrisson got into disagreement which started when Nines taunted Morrisson for allegedly copying his trend of wearing a pendant depicting the logo of Arsenal Football Club, which is Nines' favourite team.
+Morrisson, via Snapchat, then publicly replied that he had gone to Church Road where Nines lived at the time and taught Nines 'game', and that he had also taught Nines to grow and sell cannabis to customers illegally.

 Career

-2007–2009: first appearance’s
+2007–2009: First appearances

-Nines first appearance in music was seen locally in his borough on the Running Wid The Streets (also known as RWDS) DVD Volume 2 in 2007.
-He was featured freestyling at age 17 followed by some freestyles, which are now audio tracks on YouTube; such as "Piff,” “Fuck All the Hoes,” and "Nu Crack.”
+Nines' first appearance in music was seen locally in his borough on the Running Wid The Streets (also known as RWDS) DVD Volume 2 in 2007.
+He was featured freestyling at age 17 followed by some freestyles, which are now audio tracks on YouTube; such as "Piff”, “Fuck All the Hoes”, and "Nu Crack”.

 2010–2014: Early mixtapes

-On November 27, 2011, Nines released his first single, “AJ’D OUT [JD SHUTDOWN]” -- in the video Nines, purchased shoes from JD Sports for his young children from his neighborhood, which made the video gain notoriety and stand out.
-On December 25, 2011, Nines released his second single, "MY HOOD (Turkey Shutdown)” which once again stood out due to Nines handing out turkeys to families in his area.
-Nines' third single featuring fellow rappers Fathead and Shotgun, "Way It’s Gunna Go" was released on March 18, 2012.
-Nines' first appearance on a major platform was his Warm Up Session Freestyle was released on June 12, 2012, on SBTY.
-On October 14, 2012, Nines released his debut mixtape From Church Road to Hollywood.
-Nines released the music video for "CR (Grills Shutdown)" on November 28, 2012 on SBTY the song was originally on his mixtape and the videos was his most viewed at that point today sitting on 7.7 million views once again standing out due to nines purchasing grills for his friends.
+On 27 November 2011 Nines released his first single, “AJ’D OUT [JD SHUTDOWN]” and on 25 December 2011 Nines released his second single, "MY HOOD (Turkey Shutdown)”.
+Nines' third single featuring fellow rappers Fathead and Shotgun, "Way It’s Gunna Go" was released on 18 March 2012.
+Nines' first appearance on a major platform was his Warm Up Session Freestyle was released on 12 June 2012 on SBTV.
+On 14 October 2012 Nines released his debut mixtape From Church Road to Hollywood.
+Nines released the music video for "CR (Grills Shutdown)" on 28 November 2012 on SBTV.

 This was followed by Gone Till November (2013) the following year and titled after his absence from the music scene due to his imprisonment.
 Nines gradually saw a rise in popularity through his freestyle videos posted on online rap platform SB.TV.

 Nines' online music videos for his third mixtape, Loyal to the Soil (2014), gained significant attention.
 "Money on My Mind" quickly amassed millions of views on YouTube.
-He is part of the collective Ice City Boyz alongside Likkle T, Skrapz, J Styles, Fatz, Big Keyz, Trapstar Toxic, Streetz and others.
+He is part of the collective Ice City Boyz alongside Likkle T, Skrapz, J Styles, Fatz, Big Keyz, Conna "Three Chainz" Haines, Trapstar Toxic, Streetz and others.